cdacones/learn_java/README.md

 # java-implementations
-The files consists of solutions to HackerRank's problem set without using the pre-set code
+The files consists of solutions to Practice-It problems and HackerRank's problem set without using the pre-set code.